rds8rds/nsl_trainee_program/Presentation/solid and design pattern.md

 In doing so, we stop ourselves from modifying existing code and causing potential new bugs in an otherwise happy application.

 Of course, the **one exception to the rule is when fixing bugs in existing code. 🤔**

-**Benefits:**

-- Enhanced Maintainability: Reduces the need to modify existing code when adding new features, making the codebase easier to maintain.
-- Increased Reusability: Promotes code reuse by allowing new functionality to be added through extension rather than modification.
-- Improved Flexibility: Facilitates system evolution by accommodating new requirements with minimal disruption to existing code.
-- Reduces the Risk of Regression:Since OCP minimizes changes to existing code, it reduces the likelihood of introducing regression bugs (bugs that occur when a new feature breaks existing functionality).

 ### **Example:** Violation of OCP